MSHS Library Policies

 - The request for reconsideration shall be referred to a reconsideration committee at the school level for reevaluation of the resource.

-The Reconsideration Committeea.
-Upon receipt of a request for formal reconsideration of a learning resource, the principal shall appoint a reconsideration committee including the following membership as appropriate:
+- The Reconsideration Committee upon receipt of a request for formal reconsideration of a learning resource, the principal shall appoint a reconsideration committee including the following membership as appropriate:

 - The librarian, representing the library personnel.

-a.
-No group or individual has the right to determine reading, viewing, or listening matter for students other than his or her own children.
+- No group or individual has the right to determine reading, viewing, or listening matters for students other than his or her own children.